 - Seattle Monorail Services strongly encourages wearing a mask in the stations and on the trains.

-To reduce our cashier’s exposure to germs, the Monorail is only accepting ORCA cards and credit/debit cards.
-The Monorail is temporarily suspending the acceptance of cash, which requires the cashier to handle bills and coins from the customer and increases risk to our employees.
+- To reduce our employee’s exposure to germs, the Monorail is only accepting ORCA cards and credit/debit cards.
+The Monorail is temporarily suspending the acceptance of cash, which requires employees to handle bills and coins from the customer and increases risk to our employees.